Things to do in New Orleans with Teens- or Anyone!

 When I shared my plans to take my son to New Orleans, many people were worried about our safety.
 In all my travels to New Orleans, I haven’t felt any less safe than I do in any busy, touristy city, such as Paris or New York.
 Here are some rules I live by when traveling to these places.

 • If you feel uncomfortable, get yourself out of the situation.
-I am, by nature, a nice person.
-I am always worried about hurting people’s feelings.
-Living on the border of the Western Addition (a rough neighborhood) in San Francisco taught me that it is OK to cross the street to get away from someone who makes you feel uncomfortable.
+Although I am a nice person by nature, I am always worried about hurting people’s feelings.
+Living on the border of the Western Addition (a rough neighborhood) in San Francisco taught me that it is OK to cross the street to get away from someone who makes you uncomfortable.

 • Don’t travel into dark alleys or places where other people aren’t.